 If they refuse to cooperate or are unresponsive, you can send a disavow request to Google.

 Google takes a while to sift through these requests but the sooner you send it, the sooner they too will be able to disassociate these unwanted backlinks from your site.

-If you find the disavow process a little complicated, you can always take advantage of SEO services in Sydney by Quantum.
-They have experts that can help you with this.
+If you find the disavow process a little complicated, you can always take advantage of SEO services.

 Write Better Blogposts with Google Webmaster

 This time we will determine your best blogposts and the queries that got your users to those post.

 You will then find a list of pages that are arranged according to popularity.

 Click on one of the blogposts under pages and then select CTR:

 Now you can view the average position and average CTR of this specific blogpost.